 Description:

+This is an open access title.
+It is available to read and download as a free PDF version on Oxford Academic and is made available under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International licence.
 Jeffrey Barrett presents the most comprehensive study yet of a problem that has puzzled physicists and philosophers since the 1930s.
-The standard theory of quantum mechanics is in one sense the most successful physical theory ever, predicting the behaviour of the basic constituents of all physical things; no other theory has ever made such accurate empirical predictions.
-However, if one tries to understand the theory as providing a complete and accurate frameworkfor the description of the behaviour of all physical interactions, it becomes evident that the theory is ambiguous, or even logically inconsistent.
-The most notable attempt to formulate the theory so asto deal with this problem, the quantum measurement problem, was initiated by Hugh Everett III in the 1950s.
-Barrett gives a careful and challenging examination and evaluation of the work of Everett and those who have followed him.
-His informal approach, minimizing technicality, will make the book accessible and illuminating for philosophers and physicists alike.
-Anyone interested in the interpretation of quantum mechanics should read it.
+The standard theory of quantum mechanics is in one sense the most successful physical theoryever, predicting the behaviour of the basic constituents of all physical things; no other theory has ever made such accurate empirical predictions.
+However, if one tries to understand the theory asproviding a complete and accurate framework for the description of the behaviour of all physical interactions, it becomes evident that the theory is ambiguous, or even logically inconsistent.
+The most notable attempt to formulate the theory so as to deal with this problem, the quantum measurement problem, was initiated by Hugh Everett III in the 1950s.
+Barrett

 Expand description